blockcoders/nestjs-ethers/README.md

    * such as http://localhost:8545 or wss://example.com.
    * @see {@link https://docs.ethers.io/v5/api/providers/types/#providers-Networkish}
    */
-  network?: Network | string;
+  network?: Network | string

   /**
    * Optional parameter for Alchemy API Token
    * @see {@link https://alchemyapi.io}
    */
-  alchemy?: string;
+  alchemy?: string

   /**
    * Optional parameter for Etherscan API Token
    * @see {@link https://etherscan.io}
    */
-  etherscan?: string;
+  etherscan?: string

   /**
    * Optional parameter for Bscscan API Token
    * @see {@link https://bscscan.com/}
    */
-  bscscan?: string;
+  bscscan?: string

   /**
    * Optional parameter for use Cloudflare Provider
    * @see {@link https://cloudflare-eth.com}
    */
-  cloudflare?: boolean;
+  cloudflare?: boolean

   /**
    * Optional parameter for Infura Project ID
    * or InfuraProviderOptions(applicationId, applicationSecretKey)
    * @see {@link https://infura.io}
    */
-  infura?: InfuraProviderOptions | string;
+  infura?: InfuraProviderOptions | string

   /**
    * Optional parameter for Pocket Network Application ID
    * or PocketProviderOptions(projectId, projectSecret)
    * @see {@link https://pokt.network}
    */
-  pocket?: PocketProviderOptions | string;
+  pocket?: PocketProviderOptions | string

   /**
    * Optional parameter for Moralis API Token
    * or MoralisProviderOptions(apiKey, region)
    * @see {@link https://moralis.io/}
    */
-  moralis?: MoralisProviderOptions | string;
+  moralis?: MoralisProviderOptions | string

   /**
    * Optional parameter for Ankr API Token
    * or AnkrProviderOptions(apiKey, projectSecret)
    * @see {@link https://www.ankr.com/}
    */
-  ankr?: AnkrProviderOptions | string;
+  ankr?: AnkrProviderOptions | string

   /**
    * Optional parameter for a custom StaticJsonRpcProvider
    * You can connect using an URL, ConnectionInfo or an array of both.